Chai Snickerdoodle Cookies

 I love snickerdoodle anything.
 I’ve made various cookies, bars, blondies, breads, and cakes with snickerdoodle flavors.

 I also adore chai spices and decided that chai snickerdoodles had to happen.

-The cookies are easy to make and are slightly chewy around the edges with soft, pillowy centers.
+The chai spice cookies are easy to make and are slightly chewy around the edges with soft, pillowy centers.
 The chai spices give the cookies so much depth of flavor.
 Cozy, comfort-food cookies that warm you up inside.

 Snickerdoodles are a perfect cookie to chai-i-fy.
 They already have a cinnamon-sugar coating and the soft, buttery dough soaks up the warming notes of the chai spices beautifully.

 I used The Best Snickerdoodles as the dough base and to develop the chai flavor I used a blend of cinnamon, cardamom, ginger, and cloves — both in the dough and in the coating the cookies are rolled in before baking.

 To make sure the cookies are packed with robust chai flavor, I used Winter Spice Chai Tea from Teabox in the dough.
 Teabox has hundreds of varieties of tea on their website, the quality is top-notch, and their prices and shipping times are great.

 What’s in the Chai Cookies?